technomancy/leiningen/doc/TUTORIAL.md

 ## What is Leiningen

-Leiningen is a tool for automating Clojure projects without setting your hair on fire.
+Leiningen is a tool for managing Clojure projects without setting your hair on fire.

-Leiningen makes it easy to
+It automates various project-management tasks, and can:

+ * create new projects
- * Manage dependencies for your project
+ * manage dependencies for your project
- * Run tests
+ * run tests
- * Access the REPL without worrying about adding dependencies to classpath
+ * run a REPL (without you having to worry about adding dependencies to the classpath)
- * Compile Java sources (if any)
+ * compile Java sources (if any)
+ * run the project (if the project is an app)
- * Run the app
+ * generate a maven-style "pom" file for the project
- * Compile and package projects for deployment
+ * compile and package projects for deployment
- * Publish libraries to repositories such as [Clojars](http://clojars.org)
+ * publish libraries to package repositories such as [Clojars](http://clojars.org)
- * Write custom automation tasks in Clojure
+ * run custom automation tasks written in Clojure (leiningen plug-ins)

 If you come from the Java world, Leiningen is "Maven meets Ant without the pain".
 For Ruby and Python folks, Leiningen combines RubyGems/Bundler/Rake and pip/Fabric in a single tool.